wellsjo/cryptowatch-api/README.md

 ### cryptoWatch.prices()
 Aggregate endpoint that returns the current price for all supported markets.
-Somes values may be out of date by a few seconds as results are cached
+Somes values may be out of date by a few seconds as results are cached.

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)
 <a name="CryptoWatch+summary"></a>

 ### cryptoWatch.summary(market, pair)
-Returns summary for a given market and currency pair
+Returns summary for a given market and currency pair.

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)